GoogleCloudPlatform/community/tutorials/exposing-aspnet-webapi-using-dotnetcore-with-cloud-endpoints/index.md

     You can [read more](https://swagger.io/blog/getting-started-with-swagger-i-what-is-swagger/)
     to understand the idea behind OpenAPI.

-    We need it to deploy API specification to Google Endpoints later on.
+    We need it to deploy API specification to Cloud Endpoints later on.
 We have two options - either create OpenAPI specification manually, or [use Swashbuckle tool](https://github.com/domaindrivendev/Swashbuckle.AspNetCore)
     that will auto-generate the specifications for us based on API definition.